atomjump/atomjumpcom-content-only/README.md

 If you choose AtomJump Messaging, Big Brother can't touch you.
 The open-source server software can run securely on your own hardware and you choose how to set it up.

 ## Message in Peace
 Chat with any number of your friends, clients or family, privately or publicly.
-Then video conference with up to 8 people at once.
+Then video conference using the complimentary open source tool https://jitsi.org.

 ## Single Click Server Install